home-assistant/developers.home-assistant/docs/entity_cover.md

 sidebar_label: Cover
 ---

-A cover entity is a device that controls an opening or cover, such as a garage door and window shade.
+A cover entity is a controls an opening or cover, such as a garage door and window shade.
 Derive entity platforms from [`homeassistant.components.cover.CoverEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/cover/__init__.py).

 ## Properties